andrewwchen/airing-anime/README.md

 An Alexa Skill for reminders about currently airing anime on your https://anilist.co watching list.
 Airing-Anime is made using the Anilist API, the Alexa SDK, and the anilist-node API wrapper.

->currently configured for one specific Anilist account
+>currently configured for one specific Anilist account: https://anilist.co/user/airinganime/animelist
+>All commands relating to the user's own list of currently airing anime will pull data from this specific example list

 *For the DALI Lab API challenge (for 21S)*